michelle-miller/conversation/intents.md

 ***Intents*** are purposes or goals expressed in a customer's input, such as answering a question or processing a bill payment.
 By recognizing the intent expressed in a customer's input, the {{site.data.keyword.conversationshort}} service can choose the correct dialog flow for responding to it.
 {: shortdesc}

-<iframe class="embed-responsive-item" id="youtubeplayer" title="Working with intents" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/WbXTZBq-Xlk" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>
+<iframe class="embed-responsive-item" id="youtubeplayer" title="Working with intents" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/OPdOCUPGMIQ" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

+Note: The video was created in a test environment in which the workspace is referred to as a skill.

 ## Intent creation overview
 {: #intent-described}